 - Create high-quality, relevant content that aims to help your readers and users

 - Don't overload your site with a bunch of ads or affiliate links

 - Make sure users can identify your ads as such; don't try to deceive users into thinking ads are really site content

-- Look for spammy, unnatural backlinks and disavow them
+- Look for spammy, unnatural backlinks and